fommil/fpmortals/manuscript/wip.md

 a `JsonClient[F]`.
 This is because the act of creating the client is effectful: mutable connection pools are created and managed internally by http4s.

-Now that we require both a `MonadError` (i.e. `EitherT`) and a `MonadState` (i.e. `StateT`) our application's context just grew into an `EitherT[StateT[Task, ...], ...]` monad stack.
-We'll deal with this in the next section.
+\#+BEGIN<sub>ASIDE</sub>
+`OAuth2JsonClientModule` requires a `MonadState` and `BlazeJsonClient` requires `MonadError` and `MonadIO`.
+Our application's context will now likely be the combination of both: a `EitherT[StateT[Task, ...], ...]` monad stack.
+Monad stacks automatically provide appropriate instances of `MonadState` and `MonadError` when nested, so we don't need to think about it.
+However, if we had hard-coded the implementation in the interpreter, and returned an `EitherT[Task, Error, ?]` from `BlazeJsonClient`, it would make it a lot harder to instantiate. #+END<sub>ASIDE</sub>

-Meanwhile, we must not forget that we need to provide a `RefreshToken` for `GoogleMachinesModule`.
-We could ask the user to do this, but we provide a separate one-shot application that uses the `Auth` and `Access` algebras.
+We must not forget that we need to provide a `RefreshToken` for `GoogleMachinesModule`.
+We could ask the user to do all the legwork, but we are nice and provide a separate one-shot application that uses the `Auth` and `Access` algebras.
 The `AuthModule` and `AccessModule` implementations bring in additional dependencies, but thankfully no change to the application's `F[_]` context.

 {lang="text"}
 ~~~~~~~~